-Bitcoin is, for many years now, the king of cryptocurrencies.
-For its price, what it represents, and the economic situation.
+Bitcoin has been, for many years now, the king of cryptocurrencies for its price, what it represents, and the economic situation.
 In this post, we analyze six possible future scenarios.

 The main question we ask ourselves is the following: What is the future of Bitcoin?
-It isn't easy to imagine it and stay confident about conclusions.
-There is no doubt that it has incredible potential and several risks to consider.
+It isn’t easy to imagine it and stay confident about conclusions.
+Undoubtedly, it has incredible potential and several risks to consider.

 For this reason, we will analyze six scenarios that could occur for the future of Bitcoin.
 Any of them could happen ten years from now.
 Although obviously, not all are equally likely.

 The most optimistic scenario of all is that of Bitcoin becoming the global reference currency in the future.
 In such a case, Bitcoin would replace the US dollar as the main currency in which citizens, companies, and governments carry out many transactions.